DoTamThuc/Episodic-memory-network/README.md

-# Episodic-memory-network
+# Attention-memory-network
-Implementation of Dynamic Memory Networks in Theano introduced in https://arxiv.org/abs/1603.01417
+Implementation of Dynamic(Attention base) Memory Networks in Theano introduced in https://arxiv.org/abs/1603.01417

 I consider the implementation as a self learning process, the code was written as the time I was learning Theano.
 I finish it after 2 weeks.
 All the training process and experiment was conducted on my laptop with only CPU, I do not have a GPU to test it.